 The Second Crusade

-After the First Crusade in 1096 AD set up Christian kingdoms all along the coast of Israel and Lebanon, of course the Fatimid caliphs who had ruled that area before were very upset.
 By 1144, a Mamluk general, Imad-ed-din Zangi, had managed to unite enough Turks and Arabs in his army to attack the Christian kingdoms.
 Zangi did not take Jerusalem, but he did take the Syrian city of Edessa nearby.
+Queen Melisende of Jerusalem sent a message to the Pope asking for help getting it back - a second Crusade.

 In Europe, people were very upset to learn that the Turks had taken Edessa.
 First, this was an Islamic defeat of Christianity.
 Second, it threatened the kingdom that the Normans of the First Crusade had set up, which was making them (and their European relatives) a lot of money.